valkey-io/valkey-doc/commands/set.md

 * `KEEPTTL` -- Retain the time to live associated with the key.
 * `!GET` -- Return the old string stored at key, or nil if key did not exist.
 An error is returned and `SET` aborted if the value stored at key is not a string.

-Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Redis these commands will be deprecated and finally removed.
+Note: Since the `SET` command options can replace `SETNX`, `SETEX`, `PSETEX`, `GETSET`, it is possible that in future versions of Valkey these commands will be deprecated and finally removed.

 @examples